ksparakis/vencura/README.md

    ```bash
    npm run migrate:up
    ```
-4. Run Backend locally: open a terminal, navigate to the backend folder, and run:
+4. Run Backend locally: open a terminal, navigate to the backend folder, and do the following:
    ```bash
    open serverless.yaml and comment out the -serverless-better-credentials-plugin
    npm i